msm8916-mainline/qhypstub/README.md

   - Snapdragon 615 (MSM8939)

-The same or similar approaches could likely work for many more similar SoCs from Qualcomm (assuming the devices actually allow using custom firmware).
+The same or similar approaches could likely work for many more similar SoCs from Qualcomm (assuming the devices actually allow using custom hypervisor firmware).

-Overall, it has the following advantages compared to the original firmware from Qualcomm:
+**Advantages compared to the original firmware from Qualcomm:**

 - Boot [Linux]/KVM or other operating systems in EL2 to enable virtualization functionality
 - Directly boot 64-bit bootloaders without going through 32-bit [LK (Little Kernel)]
   - This works partially also with Qualcomm's `hyp` firmware, but breaks SMP/CPUidle there